muses-code-js/js-intro-workshop/_steps/part1/step7-conditions.markdown

 * `==` equal to
 * `!=` not equal to

-TIP: Remember that the assignment operator `=` is different from the equal to operator `==`.
+NOTE: Remember that the assignment operator `=` is different from the equal to operator `==`.
 They look similar, but they do different things.

-You'll have used some of these in maths, though they might be written differently on a computer to how you're used to writing them by hand.

 Comparison operators work a little bit differently from arithmetical operators.
 When you use a comparison operator, the program tests whether the statement made by the first value, the operator, and the second value, is *true* or *false*.